andrew/ultimate-awesome/README.md

 - [Awesome-Auto-GPT](https://github.com/Curated-Awesome-Lists/Awesome-Auto-GPT) - A curated list of awesome projects related to AutoGPT, an autonomous AI agent that can perform tasks independently using ChatGPT.
 - [awesome-microsoft-flight-simulator-2020](https://github.com/daghb/awesome-microsoft-flight-simulator-2020) - Awesome list of resources for Microsoft Flight Simulator 2020.
 - [awesome-ethereum](https://github.com/djphillyg/awesome-ethereum) - Resources for developing on the Ethereum ecosystem.
-- [awesome-durable-executions](https://github.com/edmondop/awesome-durable-executions) - A collection of resources for Durable Execution enthusiasts.
 - [Time-Series](https://github.com/ElizaLo/Time-Series) - Awesome list and projects of Time Series.
 - [awesome-survey-papers](https://github.com/excitingtimes/awesome-survey-papers) - A collection of Survey Papers in Machine Learning.
 - [awesome-german](https://github.com/Frederick-S/awesome-german) - A curated list of awesome German language resources.